badgumby/arch-macbook-air/README.md

 ## Change F1-F12 Keys to Not Require FN Keypress

-To set this temporarily, use the following command:
+To set this temporarily (in your current session only), use the following command:

    `echo "2" | sudo tee /sys/module/hid_apple/parameters/fnmode`

-To set this permanently, use the following command:
+To set this permanently (starts on next boot), use the following command:

    `echo "options hid_apple fnmode=2" | sudo tee /etc/modprobe.d/hid_apple.conf`